w3c/wcag-em-report-tool/docs/EARL+JSON-LD.md

 dct:title           | text    | Title for the webpabe
-dct:description     | text    | Description of how to show the page dct:source          | URL     | Source (url) of the web page
+dct:description     | text    | Description of how to show the page dct:source          | URL     | Source (url) of the web page reporter:tested     | boolean | If the page is fully tested yet

 ### Example
 ```javascript